python-tap/tappy/README.md

 *   TODO: Use travis to do an end to end test.
 Run the test suite to generate TAP and use `tappy` to parse and verify the results.
 The results should always be the same.
-*   TODO: Use travis to run the test runner and nosetests.
-Both paths need to always work.
-*   TODO: provide Sphinx documentation at read the docs.

 [rtd]: http://tappy.readthedocs.org/en/latest/
 [produce]: http://testanything.org/producers.html